sjmf/ng2-stompjs-demo/README.md

   user of the application (or any indication whatsoever if you're not watching the terminal).
 The seeds of this are implemented following the model used in this [Angular2 stocks app](https://github.com/jeffbcross/aim).

+# Contributing

+Very happy to accept suggestions for improvement (or even pull requests!).
+This project represents my first run-in with Typescript and Angular 2, so while I feel like I've learned a lot it's possible that I've messed up somewhere.
+Raise an issue and let me know!